-Additional information on the positions of the Chairman of the Board and Chief Executive Officers can be found in the table on page 136 of the Universal Registration Document.
-The benefits and conditions applicable to the Chairman of the Board and Chief Executive Officers once they leave the Group are detailed on pages 36-37 of this document.
+Additional information on the positions of the Chairman of the Board and Chief Executive Officers can be found in the table on page 136.
+The benefits and conditions applicable to the Chairman of the Board and Chief Executive Officers once they leave the Group are detailed on pages 103-104.